 Public Works Financing (PWF) is the journal of record for the transportation, water and social infrastructure public-private partnership (PPP) industry in North America.

-There are three ways to advertise in PWF
+There are two ways to advertise in PWF.

 NUMBER ONE —> Full Service

-All are included for a single annual Full Service cost of:
+Print/pdf & website are included for an annual cost of:

 NUMBER TWO —> Public-Private Services Directory Only